RameshSabhavath/Electricity-Analytics-Dashboard/README.md

 * *Created a multi-layered dashboard integrating statistical depth with business usability.*
 * *Enabled data-driven decision-making for infrastructure, sustainability, and load management.*

-🌍 WHY THIS PROJECT MATTERS
+🌍 Why This Project Matters

 → *Electricity drives economic growth, industrial productivity, and public welfare.*
 → *By combining statistical rigor, seasonal modeling, state clustering, and volatility analysis, this project demonstrates how energy analytics can:*